“From Otium and Occupatio to Work and Labor in Italian Culture”

 At the graduate level, advanced literary and interdisciplinary training – guided by a vibrant community of scholars representing the wide range and complexity of trends and schools that constitute the study of the humanities today – prepares new generations of researchers, teachers, and intellectuals.

-The Department of Romance Languages & Literatures and the College of Arts and Sciences support the University’s core values encouraging diversity and equal educational and employment opportunities throughout the University community.
+The Department of Romance Studies and the College of Arts and Sciences support the University’s core values encouraging diversity and equal educational and employment opportunities throughout the University community.
 These values are articulated in the University’s non-discrimination policy and by the office of Diversity and Multicultural Affairs.